KoenVdH/Corona-Exposure-Notification-Scanner/README.md

 The distance from the centre are related to the strength of the received signal.

 THESE ARE NOT infections but people that have the corona alert app installed.
+Also the visualisation is intended to look good not to show the location of other people.

 Works with the standard BLE Arduino lib that is installed with Arduino 1.9.